TechBlueprints/dbus-aggregate-smartshunts/README.md

 - Aggregated history data from physical shunts
 - Exponential backoff for device discovery

-**Special thanks to Anton Labanc PhD for creating the original dbus-aggregate-batteries project and sharing it under the MIT license, making this derivative work possible!**
+**Thanks to Anton Labanc PhD for creating the original dbus-aggregate-batteries project and sharing it under the MIT license, making this derivative work easy!**

 ## License